vaeun0/Monte-Carlo-Sim/README.md

 # Monte-Carlo-Simulation-StockPrice

-**1. Project Overview**

-This project applies quantitative finance techniques to model and analyze future asset price behavior under uncertainty.
-Using historical price data, log returns are computed and analyzed to understand return characteristics before simulating future price paths through Monte Carlo methods.

-2. Objective

-The objective of this project is to:

-Analyze the historical return behavior of a financial asset

-Estimate return distribution parameters

-Build a foundation for probabilistic price forecasting using simulation

-Rather than predicting a single future price, this approach focuses on understanding the range of possible outcomes and associated risks.

-3. Asset and Data Description

-The analysis is conducted on NVIDIA Corporation (NVDA) using daily closing price data from January 2019 to January 2026.

-The dataset contains:

-Date

-Adjusted closing price

-Adjusted prices are used to account for stock splits and corporate actions, ensuring that computed returns reflect true investor outcomes.

-4. Data Preparation

-Historical price data is cleaned and sorted chronologically.
-Logarithmic returns are computed using consecutive price observations.

-Log returns are preferred because they are time additive and provide a more stable representation of price changes over time.

-5. Return Distribution Analysis

-The empirical distribution of daily log returns is examined using a histogram.
-A normal distribution with the same mean and standard deviation is overlaid to assess the suitability of a normality assumption.

-The return distribution exhibits a roughly bell shaped structure centered near zero, with noticeable fat tails.
-This indicates that extreme price movements occur more frequently than predicted by a normal distribution.

-Despite this limitation, the normal distribution serves as a reasonable baseline model for initial Monte Carlo simulations.
+Monte Carlo simulation project to model future stock price behavior under uncertainty using historical data and probabilistic sampling of returns.

+---

+## Project Overview

+This project applies quantitative finance techniques to analyze historical stock returns and simulate potential future price paths.
+Using daily adjusted closing prices, the notebook computes log returns, studies their distribution, and generates many simulated outcomes to understand risk and variability rather than producing a single point prediction.

+---

+## Objective

+The goals of this project are to:

+- Analyze historical return behavior of a financial asset
+- Estimate return distribution parameters (mean and volatility)
+- Build a foundation for probabilistic price forecasting using Monte Carlo simulation

+Instead of predicting one future price, the project focuses on the range of possible outcomes and the uncertainty around them.

+---

+## Asset and Data Description

+- **Asset:** NVIDIA Corporation (NVDA)
+- **Frequency:** Daily
+- **Time period:** January 2019 to January 2026
+- **Price field used:** Adjusted Close

+Adjusted prices are used to account for stock splits and corporate actions so that computed returns reflect investor level outcomes.

+---

+## Method Summary

+### 1) Data Preparation
+- Clean and sort the data chronologically
+- Compute **log returns** from consecutive adjusted closing prices

+Why log returns:
+- They are **time additive**
+- They often provide a more stable representation of relative price changes

+### 2) Return Distribution Analysis
+- Plot a histogram of daily log returns
+- Overlay a normal distribution using the same mean and standard deviation
+- Visually assess whether a normal assumption is reasonable

+Observation:
+- Returns are roughly bell shaped and centered near zero
+- There are **fat tails**, meaning extreme moves happen more often than a normal model predicts

+Even with this limitation, the normal distribution is used as a baseline for simulation because it is simple, interpretable, and commonly used as a first step.

+### 3) Monte Carlo Simulation of Future Prices
+- Estimate historical mean return and volatility
+- Simulate many future return sequences by random sampling
+- Convert simulated returns into simulated future price paths (compounding through time)
+- Analyze the distribution of simulated outcomes

+Key output:
+- A **distribution** of possible future prices and paths, not a single forecast

+---

+## Results and Interpretation

+What this project provides:
+- An empirical view of historical return behavior
+- A probabilistic range of future prices
+- A clearer picture of uncertainty and downside risk

+What it does not claim:
+- Guaranteed prediction accuracy
+- Perfect modeling of market crashes or regime shifts

+---

+## Limitations

+- Assumes return behavior estimated from history remains stable
+- Normal returns can underestimate extreme events (fat tails)
+- Does not include time varying volatility, jumps, or macro regime changes